synetica/enlink-decoder/README.md

 ## Uplink Payload

 The enLink payload structure is designed to be as efficient as possible.
 Data for multiple sensor values can be concatenated into a single payload which can be easily decoded.
 If the payload length is restricted due to channel time limits, the whole message will be split into multiple payloads.
 Each payload will always be split on a **Sensor Data** boundary.
 This is done so each payload can be easily decoded.
 A payload will always have the first byte as a **Data Type Identifier**.

+### Uplink Transmission Port

+The enLink device design uses a single port byte value to transmit uplink messages.
+This is by default set to 1.
+This can be changed to allow the user to easily decode packets from different manufacturers, if needed.
+This can be changed either via the serial port menu, accessed by a USB cable or with a downlink message.

 ### Uplink Payload Structure